aldesantis/api-on-rails/book/chapter-1/2-embrace-http.md

 In these cases, `PATCH` is preferred over `PUT` for two reasons:

-1. the client might not want or be able to provide the full updated entity, and
+1. the client might not want or be able to provide the full updated entity and,
 2. by sending exclusively the attributes to update, the client can save bandwidth.
 </aside>

 ### Safety and Idempotence

-You might have noticed that some methods are both safe and idempotent, some are not safe but idempotent and some are neither safe nor idempotent.
+You might have noticed that some methods are listed as both safe and idempotent, some are not safe but idempotent and some are neither safe nor idempotent.

 So, what's the difference between idempotence and safety?
 Here are the definitions from [section 9 of RFC 2616](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) (the one that